abertschi/service-call-tracker/README.md

 ### Recording

-In order to record calls, create an instance of `Configuration` and enable recording.
+In order to record calls, create an instance of `ch.abertschi.sct.api.Configuration`, enable recording and fire up `ServiceCallTracker#invoke(config: Configuration)`.

 ```java
 Configuration config = new Configuration();